MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/administration-center-api.md

 **Expected Error Codes:**

-**- applicationTypeDoesNotExist:** - the provided value for the application family was not found
+**- applicationTypeDoesNotExist:** - the provided value for the application family wasn't found

-**- destinationApplicationServiceNotFound:** - a suitable destination service could not be found to put the environment.
+**- destinationApplicationServiceNotFound:** - a suitable destination service couldn't be found to put the environment.
 Occurs if missing or if the tenant doesn't have access to the target application.

 **- invalidInput:** - the targeted property in invalid in some way